-An EdD or PhD in Organizational Leadership is a program that allows students to learn and develop new leadership skills.
+A doctorate in organizational leadership allows students to learn and develop new leadership skills.
 Existing skills may be strengthened throughout the doctoral degree program, and students could become better prepared to search for a career in teaching or leading both individuals and businesses.
 An Organizational Leadership EdD may prepare you to teach in an educational setting.
-Completing the PhD organizational leadership program may help graduates improve in interpersonal dynamics, teambuilding and leadership methodologies.
+Completing a doctorate in organizational leadership program may help graduates improve in interpersonal dynamics, teambuilding and leadership methodologies.
 With supportive instructors, students could be guided in their personal, educational and future career goals.
 Whether you are interested in online, on-campus or hybrid learning, there are some great options for your education.

-Some Common Coursework Options in Organizational Leadership EdD Programs
+Potential Coursework in Doctorate in Organizational Leadership Programs

-Something to keep in mind is your concentration could also help to determine which courses you will take.
+Something to keep in mind as you earn your doctorate in organizational leadership is your concentration could also help to determine which courses you will take.
 You may use the topic to decide on electives, research topics and even your dissertation.
 While management and leadership courses might be somewhat prevalent, you could have the opportunity to take organizational history or cultural influence courses as well[ii]